World Models for Learning Dexterous Hand-Object Interactions from Human Videos: Experiments and Results

-For training and evaluation, we use EgoDex~\cite{egodex}, an egocentric human video dataset containing $829$ hours of 1080p footage with rich hand and pose annotations, and DROID~\cite{droid}, a diverse robot manipulation dataset (with only parallel-jaw grippers) from which we use roughly $100$ hours of data.
+For training and evaluation, we use EgoDex~\cite{egodex}, an egocentric human video dataset containing $829$ hours of 1080p footage with rich hand and pose annotations, and DROID~\cite{droid}, a diverse dataset of robot manipulation with parallel-jaw grippers.
 We also use about 4 hours of exploratory sequences of random arm motions collected in the RoboCasa~\cite{robocasa} simulation framework using a Franka Panda arm with Allegro gripper for fine-tuning the model for robotic tasks.
-For more details, see the \Cref{sec:supp_dataset} of the appendix.
+For more details, see the appendix.